rsokl/custom_inherit/README.md

       ...
 ```

-As shown in the example above, for the "numpy" inheritance style, one then only needs to specify the "Returns" or "Yields" section in the derived class' docstring for it to have a fully-detailed docstring.
+For the "numpy", "google", and "napoleon_numpy" inheritance styles, one then only needs to specify the "Returns" or "Yields" section in the derived class' attribute docstring for it to have a fully-detailed docstring.

 ## Built-in Styles<a name="builtin" \a>

 The built-in styles are:

     - parent:   Wherever the docstring for a child-class' attribute (or for the class itself) is
                 `None`, inherit the corresponding docstring from the parent.

-                *NOTE* As of Python 3.5, this is the default behavior of the built-in function
-                inspect.getdoc, and thus this style is effectively deprecated Python 3.(>=5).
+(Deprecated in Python 3.5)

-    - numpy:    The numpy-styled docstrings from the parent and child are merged gracefully
+    - numpy:    NumPy-styled docstrings from the parent and child are merged gracefully
                 with nice formatting.

-                Specifically, any docstring section that appears in the parent's docstring that
-                is not present in the child's is inherited.
-Otherwise, the child's docstring
-                section is utilized.
-An exception to this is if the parent docstring contains a
-                "Raises" section, but the child's attribute's docstring contains a "Returns" or
-                "Yields" section instead.
-In this instance, the "Raises" section will not appear
-				in the inherited docstring.
+The child's docstring sections take precedence in the case of overlap.

+    - google:   Google-styled docstrings from the parent and child are merged gracefully
+                with nice formatting.
+The child's docstring sections take precedence in the case of overlap.
+		This adheres to the napoleon specification for the Google style.

+    - numpy_napoleon:   NumPy-styled docstrings from the parent and child are merged gracefully
+                with nice formatting.
+The child's docstring sections take precedence in the case of overlap.
+		This adheres to the napoleon specification for the NumPy style.

+    - reST:     reST-styled docstrings from the parent and child are merged gracefully
+                with nice formatting.
+Docstring sections are specified by reST section titles
+		The child's docstring sections take precedence in the case of overlap.

 ## Making New Inheritance Styles<a name="new" \a>
 Implementing your inheritance style is simple.
 Wherever a style parameter is to be specified, one may supply a function of the form `func(prnt_doc: str, child_doc: str) -> str`, which merges the docstrings of the
 parent with that of the child to produce an output string.

 Alternatively, one may log the style in the dictionary `custom_inherit.store`.
 I.e. `custom_inherit.store["my_style"] = func` or `custom_inherit.add_style("my_style", func)`.
 Having done this, your logged function may now be referred to by name wherever a style parameter is specified.

-Lastly, one can add custom inheritance functions to `custom_inherit/style_store.py`.
-This will permanently log the custom inheritance function as a built-in style.

 ## Installation & Getting Started<a name="install" \a>
 Install via pip: